Criticism of Muhammad: During Middle Ages

 A more positive interpretation appears in the 13th-century Estoire del Saint Grail, the first book in the vast Arthurian cycle, the Lancelot-Grail.
 In describing the travels of Joseph of Arimathea, keeper of the Holy Grail, the author says that most residents of the Middle East were pagans until the coming of Muhammad, who is shown as a true prophet sent by God to bring Christianity to the region.
 This mission however failed when Muhammad's pride caused him to alter God's wishes, thereby deceiving his followers.
 Nevertheless, Muhammad's religion is portrayed as being greatly superior to paganism.

 The Tultusceptru de libro domni Metobii, an Andalusian manuscript with unknown dating, recounts how Muhammad (called Ozim, from Hashim) was tricked by Satan into adulterating an originally pure divine revelation.
 The story argues God was concerned about the spiritual fate of the Arabs and wanted to correct their deviation from the faith.
 He then sends an angel to the monk Osius who orders him to preach to the Arabs.

 Osius however is in ill-health and orders a young monk, Ozim, to carry out the angel's orders instead.
 Ozim sets out to follow his orders, but gets stopped by an evil angel on the way.
 The ignorant Ozim believes him to be the same angel that spoke to Osius before.
 The evil angel modifies and corrupts the original message given to Ozim by Osius, and renames Ozim Muhammad.
 From this followed the erroneous teachings of Islam, according to the Tultusceptru.

 In Summa Contra Gentiles Thomas Aquinas wrote a critical view of Muhammad, suggesting that his teachings aligned closely with worldly desires and lacked strong support from earlier religious texts.
 Aquinas claimed that Muhammad's followers might have been discouraged from studying the Old and New Testaments, which he saw as incompatible with Muhammad's teachings.

 Jewish Views

-In the Middle Ages, it was common for Jewish writers to describe Muhammad as ha-Meshuggah ("The Madman"), a term of contempt frequently used in the Bible for those who believe themselves to be prophets.
+In the Middle Ages, it was common for Jewish writers to describe Muhammad as ha-Meshuggah ("The Madman"), a term of contempt frequently used in the Bible (Note: The term can be found in Jeremiah 29:26 and Hosea 9:7) for those who believe themselves to be prophets.
 However, not all Jewish views of Muhammad were negative.
 The 12th-century Yemenite rabbi Natan’el al-Fayyumi taught that God sends different prophets to other nations and regarded Muhammad as a true prophet for the Arabs, though not for Jews.
 Likewise, the apocalyptic Midrash The Secrets of Rabbi Simon ben Yohai portrays Muhammad as playing a positive role in redeeming Jews from Christian oppression and contributing a positive role to the messianic process.